 Where you can go on holiday | Check FCDO updates before you travelFind out more

-It’s hard to believe it’s been 30 years since Peter Mayle published A Year in Provence and inadvertently opened up this delightful patch of southern France to millions of readers around the world.
+It's hard to believe that it's been more than 30 years since Peter Mayle published A Year in Provence and inadvertently opened up this delightful patch of southern France to millions of readers around the world.
 They’ve since been arriving in their droves, turning formerly sleepy villages into tourist hot spots.

 But while villages such as Ménerbes (Mayle’s former home), Bonnieux and Gordes have become regular stops on tours of Provence, there are still places that haven’t appeared on everyone’s radar.
 Take a slow road through the hills, olive groves and vineyards – on foot or, better still, on an e-bike – and get to know the quieter side of Provence through these nine villages.

 Although Goult is in the midst of the Petit Luberon national park, it tends to get overshadowed by better-known neighbours Lacoste and Ménerbes.
 Sitting loftily on a hill – like so many Provençal villages – Goult has a shaded main square with a friendly café and a Thursday food market.

 Wander along cobbled lanes past stones houses and the gothic church before following the signposted path along the restored agricultural terraces that ring the village.
 Be sure to check out the museum in the 17th-century restored Jerusalem mill and soak up sweeping views of the Luberon.

 Officially designated as one of the most beautiful villages in France, Venasque sits on a perch of limestone cliff at the heart of the Vaucluse.
 Once you’ve had a look at the Romanesque church and 13th-century baptistery, wander round to the Esplanade for fabulous views of Mont Ventoux and the Monts de Vaucluse.